kg-llm/kg-llm.github.io/content/en/CfP/index.md

 ### Application Domains

-All application domains are welcome (Digital Humanities, FinTech, Linguistics, Education, Cybersecurity, etc.) as long as the work uses both Knowledge Graphs and Large Language Models.
+All application domains are welcome (Digital Humanities, FinTech, Linguistics, Education, Cybersecurity, etc.) as long as the work uses **both Knowledge Graphs and Large Language Models**.

 ## Submission Guidelines

--   Submission Format: Papers up to 8 pages excluding references.
+-   **Submission Format**: Papers up to 8 pages excluding references.
--   Style: All submissions must follow the LREC 2026 format and use the official LREC author kit. (available at [https://lrec2026.info/authors-kit/](https://lrec2026.info/authors-kit/) )
+-   **Style**: All submissions must follow the LREC 2026 format and use the official LREC author kit. (available at [https://lrec2026.info/authors-kit/](https://lrec2026.info/authors-kit/) )
--   Review Process: Double-blind peer review.
+-   **Review Process**: Double-blind peer review.
 Submissions must be fully anonymized.
--   Submission System: Papers must be submitted via the START conference system *(link to be provided)*.
+-   **Submission System**: Papers must be submitted via the START conference system [https://softconf.com/lrec2026/KGLLM/](https://softconf.com/lrec2026/KGLLM/).
--   Language Resources: In line with LREC policies, authors are encouraged to describe, document, and share language resources, datasets, models, evaluation tools, or annotation guidelines used or created in their work.
+-   **Language Resources**: In line with LREC policies, authors are encouraged to describe, document, and share language resources, datasets, models, evaluation tools, or annotation guidelines used or created in their work.
--   Accepted Papers: All accepted papers will be included in the LREC 2026 workshop proceedings.
+-   **Accepted Papers**: All accepted papers will be included in the LREC 2026 workshop proceedings.
--   Presentation: Accepted papers will be presented as oral or poster sessions during the workshop.
+-   **Presentation**: Accepted papers will be presented as oral or poster sessions during the workshop.

 ## Important Dates